anonymuse/conferences/reinvent_2015/architecting_highly_available_applications.md

 Traditional IT says that HA is very expensive and is only suitable for mission critical applications

 AWS offers multiple services, isolated and redundant datacenter.t psetd s

+Inherently fault tolerant:
+PaaS

+Fault tolerant if done correctly:
+Iaas

+Always do fault tolerance services
+Where possible, use platform services instead of rolling your own Service availability is built in.

+Examples:
+  - SES outobound email
+  - SQS: queues
+  -DynamoDB: NoSQL